xKev1n/xU-NetFullSharp/README.md

 ## Introduction
 <div align="justify">

   In this paper, an automated deep learning-based framework for bone shadow suppression from frontal CXRs is developed.
 The framework was inspired by U-Net-based convolutional neural networks (CNNs).
-Among those, <br> a novel neural network architecture called xU-NetFullSharp is proposed.
+Multiple deep learning-based CNN architectures were implemented to fulfill this task.
+Among those, a novel neural network architecture called xU-NetFullSharp was proposed.
 This network is inspired by the most modern U-NetSharp [6] architecture and combines different approaches to preserve as many details, as possible and accurately suppress bone shadows.
 Additionally, recent state-of-the-art CNN models from [7] and [3] designed for this task were used for comparison.
-Utilized models are available in the `models` folder in the cloud storage.
+Code for the utilized models is available in the `models` folder in this repository.
+The weights for each model along with the used datasets can be obtained from the following [cloud storage](https://drive.google.com/file/d/1f0LP05jhNPI0UjqkQhpAyBbp8KV_2y4Y/view?usp=drive_link).

 </div>

 ## The proposed architecture
 <div align="justify">

   The xU-NetFullSharp is based on the most recent U-NetSharp [6] architecture and utilizes bidirectional multi-scale skip connections like in the preceding U-Net3+ [2].
-The ReLU activation is changed for more modern xUnit [4] activation to ensure more relevant activation maps.
+The ReLU activation is changed for more modern xUnit [4] activation to ensure more accurate activation maps.

 </div>